When no-code hits a wall, agents need a developer platform

 Document upload

 Upload PDFs, images, text for agent context.
-Not in Zapier AI.
+Not in Zapier Agents.

 Semantic search